Get my newest recipe via email:

 • Chimichurri sauces call for a little picante heat.
 Ancho chile powder is my go-to for chimichurri, but if you don’t have the ancho chile, use red pepper flakes.

-• This sauce keeps well in the refrigerator–you may even like it better after the fresh herbs spend time infusing their essence into the olive oil.
+• This sauce keeps well in the refrigerator.
+You may even like it better after the fresh herbs spend time infusing their essence into the olive oil.

-To get my latest recipe posts and exclusive monthly newsletters, subscribe here.
+To get my latest recipe posts and newsletters, subscribe here.
 (I hate Spam too and will never share your email with anyone.)

 • Follow me on Instagram!
-It’s my favorite!

 • Peruse my Pinterest boards for more vegetarian recipe ideas.

-• Find daily vegetarian and healthy living ideas on my Facebook page.
+• Find more vegetarian and healthy living ideas on my Facebook page.

-This post contains affiliate links.
-When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
+This post includes affiliate links.
+When you buy products via my links, it doesn’t cost you anything.
+I earn a tiny commission that helps me continue to offer free content here on Letty’s Kitchen.
 Thank you!!

 11 comments